 Habitat for Humanity of Durham - Youth United

-Youth United of Durham mobilizes young people, ages 5 to 25, to fully fund and build a home in partnership with Habitat for Humanity of Durham and an approved homebuyer.
-This youth-led organization encourages a diverse group of young people from all over Durham to engage in fundraising, building, educational and avocacy activities in support of affordable housing.
-Youth United strives to promote teamwork, community service and youth leadership.
+Youth United of Durham mobilizes young people to fully fund and build a home in partnership with Habitat for Humanity of Durham and an approved homebuyer.
+This youth-led initative encourages a diverse group of young people from all over Durham to engage in fundraising, building, educational and avocacy activities in support of affordable housing.

 The Partners of Youth United have built 7 homes in Durham, postiviely impacting many families, whole neighborhoods and the entire Durham community.
-There are over 20 schools, church youth groups, agencies, families and individuals who are known partners with the Youth United program of HFHD--WE WANT YOU to join in this incredible annual effort!
+In fiscal year 2014, the youth of Durham raised almost $12,000 for affordable housing.
+There are over 20 schools, church youth groups, agencies, families and individuals who are known partners with Youth United program of HFHD--WE WANT YOU to join in this incredible annual effort!
 The ongoing, transformational ripple effects of Habitat's mission are positivley amazing and YOU can join us in helping make the world a better place to live.

 Get to know Habitat for Humanity of Durham a little better...